rick1810/MySurveillance/README.md

 ## Jar download

-You can download any version in [/releases](https://github.com/rick1810/MySurveillance/releases)
+You can download any stable or newest version in [/releases](https://github.com/rick1810/MySurveillance/releases)

 ## Config